Skip to main content

 Purchase a membership

-When you sign up for a membership with Priority Pass, you can choose between three annual plans that start at $99.
-The membership levels suit different travel needs.
-For instance, if you want access to lounges without paying visit fees, consider the Prestige membership plan.
+When you sign up for a membership with Priority Pass, you can choose between three annual plans to suit your travel needs.
+For example, if you want access to lounges without paying visit fees, consider the Prestige membership plan.
 The Club airport lounges participate in the Priority Pass network, so membership will provide access to those locations.

-Discover other Priority Pass lounges across the United States:
+Discover other lounges in the Priority Pass network across the United States:

 What to read next